-For this reason we went out and found the best vegan places with the lowest prices around Austin and compiled a list for you!
+For this reason, we went out and found the best vegan Restaurants in Austin with the lowest prices and compiled a list for you.

 Flower Child has a build-your own bowl option where you can fill it to your liking, the options range from delicious vegetables that are in season to quinoa and tofu to top it off.
 In addition, they have delicious wraps, my personal favorite being The Thai Dye, it has a perfect balance of spice and natural flavors.

 The best vegan flautas in Austin can be found at Mr. Natural, they are a perfect combination of thin crunchy exterior and soft veggie interior.
 You have the choice of building your own, or picking a pre-prepared flauta, my personal favorite being the potato ones.